jarokaz/Azure_AI_Infrastructure/Labs/README.md

 All labs utilize TensorFlow.
 ResNet 50 is defined in tf.keras.
 Training regimes are defined using tf.Estimator API.
 Lab 3 and 4 utilize Uber's Horovod API.
 In future we may extend the labs to other deep learning frameworks.

+You can use a variety of tools and APIs to manage Azure resources, including Azure Portal and PowerShell.
+In this workshop, we decided to use Azure CLI.

+When going through the labs you will be manually executing sequences of Azure CLI commands.
+It is important to note that in production environments you should script and parameterize repeatable workflows using a scripting environment of your choice.
+E.g. bash, python, etc.